TheDxns/messenger/README.md

-# Basic chat application with real time communication.
+# Basic Messenger (work in progress)
-# Created with Spring Boot, Vue.js, RabbitMQ and WebSockets.
+Basic chat web application with real time text communication.<br />
-#
+Created with use of Spring Boot, Vue.js, RabbitMQ and WebSockets.<br />
-# It allows to send private messages to other users and create group chats.
+It allows to send private messages to other users and create group chats.

-#
+The app is in early development stage right now.<br />
-# Work in progress...
+Once I have a working build I will make it available via Heroku and post a link here.